 - 1) For a delineated watercourse, the elevation associated with the Best Available Flood Hazard Data Area determined in Section 102.2, above plus two feet of freeboard or as described by N.J.A.C.
 7:13. - 2) For any undelineated watercourse (where mapping or studies described in 102.2 (1) and (2) above are not available) that has a contributory drainage area of 50 acres or more, the applicants must provide one of the following to determine the Local Design Flood Elevation: - a.
 A copy of an unexpired NJDEP Flood Hazard Area Verification plus two feet of freeboard and any additional freeboard as required by ASCE 24; or - b.
 A determination of the Flood Hazard Area Design Flood Elevation using Method 5 or Method 6 (as described in N.J.A.C.
 7:13) plus two feet of freeboard and any additional freeboard as required by ASCE 24.
 Any determination using these methods must be sealed and submitted according to Section 105.2-3. - 3) AO Zones For Zone AO areas on the municipality's FIRM (or on preliminary flood elevation guidance from FEMA), the Local Design Flood Elevation is determined from the FIRM panel as the highest adjacent grade plus the depth number specified plus two feet of freeboard.
-If no depth number is specified, the Local Design Flood Elevation is three (3) feet above the highest adjacent grade. - 4) Class IV Critical Facilities For any proposed development of new and substantially improved Flood Design Class IV Critical Facilities, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 2 feet of freeboard in accordance with ASCE 24. - 5) Class III Critical Facilities For proposed development of new and substantially improved Flood Design Class III Critical Facilities, the Local Design Flood Elevation must be one foot above the currently adopted NJDEP Design Flood Elevation and freeboard, and in accordance with ASCE 24.
+If no depth number is specified, the Local Design Flood Elevation is three (3) feet above the highest adjacent grade. - 4) Class IV Critical Facilities For any proposed development of new and substantially improved Flood Design Class IV Critical Facilities, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 2 feet of freeboard in accordance with ASCE 24. - 5) Class III Critical Facilities For proposed development of new and substantially improved Flood Design Class III Critical Facilities, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 2 feet of freeboard in accordance with ASCE 24.